Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective and uninspiring, both within the company and the larger job market.
+A lack of personal growth makes employees ineffective at work, inside the organization as well as on the job market.

-- Seek Mentoring: Find someone to mentor you who can offer advice, guidance, connections or suggest areas for improvement.
+- Seek Mentoring: Find someone to mentor you who can offer advice, guidance, connections or suggest areas of improvement.

-- Continuous Education: Consider taking further courses, certifications, or degrees program relevant to the job.
+- Continuous Education: Consider taking additional classes, certificates, or degrees program relevant to the job.

 Negativity